 Why is it Cost Effective?

-Each station is equipped with telecommunication devices that collect and transmit the data to a central processing facility for real time analysis.
-The recording and telecommunications hardware is powered by wind and solar, and function autonomously except for semiannual maintenance visits.
+Each station or DAS interrogator is equipped with telecommunication systems that collect and transmit the data to a central processing facility for real time analysis.
+The recording and telecommunications hardware for each BuriedArray station is powered by batteries trickle-charged by wind and solar, and function autonomously on a 24/7 basis.
+The DAS interrogator is situated in a climate-controlled shed at the well site, and uses the grid for power.
+Annual or semiannual maintenance visits ensure the system functions reliably over the life of the project.

-The array will typically be installed before injection begins to calibrate the baseline ambient microseismicity in the area.
-Once injection begins, the continuous data stream can be analyzed to detect microseismic events that would indicate caprock failure, or slippage on regional faults that could lead to larger magnitude induced seismicity.
+The array will typically be installed before injection begins to measure and calibrate the baseline ambient microseismicity in the area.
+Once injection begins, the continuous data stream can be analyzed to detect microseismic events that may indicate caprock failure, or slippage on regional faults that could lead to larger magnitude induced seismicity.

 A “stoplight system” can be established to automatically notify the operator when events surpassing certain critical levels of magnitude, frequency, or location are identified.